How to Get a Sand, Gravel and Stones Trading License in Dubai

 Compliance Requirements and Why Dubai South Suits This Trade

-Ongoing compliance for this licence is straightforward but must be maintained consistently.
-Annual licence renewal is required, accompanied by updated shareholder documents and a valid lease agreement.
+Ongoing compliance for this license is straightforward but must be maintained consistently.
+Annual license renewal is required, accompanied by updated shareholder documents and a valid lease agreement.
 Goods traded must comply with UAE customs regulations, and construction materials may be subject to Dubai Municipality quality standards where applicable.

 Re-export activities require standard customs documentation, including a certificate of origin and commercial invoices.
 Businesses whose taxable supplies exceed AED 375,000 annually are required to register for UAE VAT at the standard rate of 5%.